aajonusnet/aajonusnet/md/Newsletters/Bad And Good Parasites, And Malaria?.md

 bacteria or fungus.
 Yet, you ate a deadly mushroom and there is falaria that cause Malaria.
 Can you reconcile those for me?

-More specifically, my expe- rience and experiments proved to me that there are no dangerous microbes or fungi that naturally live in our bodies.
+More specifically, my experience and experiments proved to me that there are no dangerous microbes or fungi that naturally live in our bodies.
-However, there may be some very toxic man- made and/or genetically modified microbes that enter and live in our bodies through medical and environ- mental pollution.
+However, there may be some very toxic man-made and/or genetically modified microbes that enter and live in our bodies through medical and environ- mental pollution.
 In healthy bodies, those man-made microbes are not likely to survive.